 An LLC is among the easiest to establish with just a few steps, whereas some of the other options include multiple steps, more involvement from a legal professional, and mountains of paperwork.

 The biggest downfall of forming an LLC compared to some other business arrangements involves taxes.
 You may end up paying a lot more than you thought.

 The LLC doesn’t pay taxes directly.
 Instead, the net income of the business is taxed through the owner or owners of the business.
 That means an LLC doesn’t benefit from the same tax rates and deductions that corporations do.

-In addition, because you’re self-employed, you’ll be responsible for paying taxes that a traditional business would normally cover, like Medicare and Social Security, sometimes including the help of a social security disability lawyer.
+In addition, because you’re self-employed, you’ll be responsible for paying taxes that a traditional business would normally cover, like medicare insurance and Social Security, sometimes including the help of a social security disability lawyer.
 If you’re looking for help when dealing with your social security, then it’s best to hire professional SSD lawyers.